mjpancake/mjpancake.github.io/doc/libsaki/mount.md

 | 9p | 2 | 20mk |

-In a scientific case, the probablity of drawing a 8p is 3/7, computed from "30mk / (20mk + 30mk + 20mk)".
+In a scientific case, the probability of drawing a 8p is 3/7, computed from "30mk / (20mk + 30mk + 20mk)".

 Now a skill adds 100mk to 8p, thus the mountain status becomes: